No pricing info available

 Sarafianos Private Hospital, located in Pirgos Athinon, Athens, Greece offers patients Hip Replacement procedures among its total of 13 available procedures, across 9 different specialties.
 Currently, there's no pricing information for Hip Replacement procedures at Sarafianos Private Hospital, as all prices are available on request only.
 All procedures and treatments are undertaken by just a small team of specialists, with 3 in total at the Hospital, and they are accredited by ISO Certification - International Organization for Standardization

-Michael Hantes, can be found in Pirgos Athinon, Athens, Greece and offers its patients Hip Replacement procedures as well as 2 other procedures, across 1 different procedure categories.
-At present, there is no pricing information for Hip Replacement procedures at Michael Hantes.
-The pricing information is quite specialised, so it's only available on request.
-The lead specialist at the Hospital will be carrying out all the treatments, and Michael Hantes is not accredited by any recognised accreditations institutions.
+Michael Hantes, located in Pirgos Athinon, Athens, Greece offers patients Hip Replacement procedures among its total of 2 available procedures, across 1 different specialties.
+Currently, there's no pricing information for Hip Replacement procedures at Michael Hantes, as all prices are available on request only.
+All procedures and treatments are undertaken by the lead specialist at the Hospital, and they are not accredited by any recognized accreditations institutes

-Nikolaos Granitsas, can be found in Pirgos Athinon, Athens, Greece and offers its patients Hip Replacement procedures as well as 4 other procedures, across 1 different procedure categories.
-At present, there is no pricing information for Hip Replacement procedures at Nikolaos Granitsas.
-The pricing information is quite specialised, so it's only available on request.
-The lead specialist at the Hospital will be carrying out all the treatments, and Nikolaos Granitsas is not accredited by any recognised accreditations institutions.
+Nikolaos Granitsas, located in Pirgos Athinon, Athens, Greece offers patients Hip Replacement procedures among its total of 4 available procedures, across 1 different specialties.
+Currently, there's no pricing information for Hip Replacement procedures at Nikolaos Granitsas, as all prices are available on request only.
+All procedures and treatments are undertaken by the lead specialist at the Hospital, and they are not accredited by any recognized accreditations institutes

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?